nathancarter/ge-lib/to-do-list.md

 ## Cayley diagrams

- * Complete the "Properties of Cayley Diagrams" section of the documetation.
  * To complete the API for everything you can do in GE with CDs:
-    * Add to the `.md` doc how to create a named CD (and to get the list of named CDs for a group).
-Create by passing the name to the `CayleyDiagram` constructor.
-Get the list of names by `group.cayleyDiagrams.map( d => d.name )`.
     * Add to the `.md` doc how to specify the strategies for generating a CD (setStrategies() on an array of rows of the generating table, each row is a length-4 array containing the